 Just as we reached Dungarvan Castle, it started to rain.
 The nice girl at the reception desk invited us to view the exhibit for free to get out of the rain (I later learned admission is always free).
 The castle is also known as King John’s Norman Castle and dates from 1185.
 This Anglo-Norman’s built the fortification at a strategic location at the mouth of the River Colligan.

-The castle comprises a polygonal shell keep with an enclosing curtain wall, a corner tower and a gate tower.
+The castle is essentially a multi-sided keep, corner tower and gate tower enclosed with a curtain wall.
 Shell keeps are common in England but rare in Ireland.
 A two-storey military barracks from the early 18th century sat protected inside the curtain wall and houses the exhibition on the history of the castle.

 The Irish Republican Army occupied the castle and set it on fire when they left in 1922.
 It was later restored and used as a Garda (Police) station until 1987.
 Then again, the castle fell into disrepair until it was restored and opened for exhibition and guided tours.

 Once the rain stopped, we strolled down Main Street, past the Old Market House Art Centre and stopped in at Jitterbeans Deli and Coffee Shop for lunch.
 They offer a wide selection of made-to-order wraps, paninis, salads, and soups.
 So many great choices.